Kelley Barracks: Medical care

 A small Clinic annex operates with limited services for eligible personnel.

 Kelley Hotel

 Kelley Hotel is a 68-room hotel on post at Kelley Barracks.
 Like other DoD hotels, Kelley Hotel has many amenities.

 Transit

-The Stuttgart Stadtbahn has a station nearby (Landhaus) allowing residents easy access to the public transit system.
-Bus stops are near both the North and South gates of the installation.
+The Stuttgart Stadtbahn (U-Bahn) has a station nearby (Landhaus) as well as bus stations at the north and south entrances to the post, allowing residents easy access to the public transit system.